-Successfully achieving the Paris Agreement and limiting global warming to 1.5 degrees goal requires a plurality of approaches to decarbonization.
-There is an urgent need to not only scale up zero or near-zero emitting technologies and businesses, but also to support emissions reductions in high-emitting and hard-to-abate sectors.
+Successfully meeting the goals and timelines of the Paris Agreement, consistent with limiting the increase in global temperatures to 1.5C requires a plurality of approaches to decarbonization.
+There is a need to not only scale up zero or near-zero emitting technologies and businesses, but also to support emissions reductions in high-emitting and hard-to-abate sectors.
 There is a number of economic activities that although currently high-emitting, are nevertheless needed for future development but are very hard to abate given current technologies and business models.
-For instance, materials produced by heavy industries such as cement, chemicals and steel play a critical role and require financing to invest in decarbonisation of current operations as well as supporting the next generation of low carbon technologies.
+For instance, materials produced by heavy industries such as cement, chemicals and steel play a critical role and require financing to invest in decarbonisation of current operations as well as supporting the next generation of lower carbon technologies.
 As all sectors need to dramatically reduce emissions in a pathway towards net-zero emissions, the heavy industry sectors and long distance transport modes are areas where decarbonisation is particularly challenging.
 This is in large part because the technologies that will be relied upon to deliver deep reductions in emissions in these sectors are at comparatively early stages of development (International Energy Agency, IEA).
-The deployment of new low-carbon technologies could rapidly and cost-effectively reduce energy consumption and Greenhouse Gas (GHG) emissions across a broad range of industries.
-As the economy needs to decarbonize and financial flows need to follow low GHG emission pathways to deliver the transition, transition finance is key to achieving climate goals.
+The deployment of new lower carbon technologies could rapidly and cost-effectively reduce energy consumption and Greenhouse Gas (GHG) emissions across a broad range of industries.
+As the global economy needs to decarbonize and financial flows need to follow lower GHG emission pathways to help deliver the transition, transition finance is key to achieving climate goals.
 Despite growing interest and broad consensus among the financial community on increasing opportunities for transition finance, defining "transition" remains challenging and thus a universal definition is still lacking for a few reasons:

-- "Transition" by nature is a dynamic process and as we move to a more decarbonized future, what today is "transition" might change rapidly as low-carbon alternatives emerge and new technologies are deployed. - The low-carbon transition is unique to each country's socio-economic and domestic context.
-These differences translates to some economic activities and technologies being further deployed or retained in certain jurisdictions while being phased out in others.
+• "Transition" by nature is a dynamic process and as we move to a more decarbonised future, what today is "transition" might change rapidly as lower carbon alternatives emerge and new technologies are deployed.

+• The lower carbon transition is unique to each country's socio-economic and domestic context.
+These differences translate to some economic activities and technologies being further deployed or retained in certain jurisdictions while being phased out in others.